homedepot/go-clouddriver/README.md

 | `DB_USER` | Used to connect to MySQL database. | If not set will default to local SQLite database. ||
 | `VERBOSE_REQUEST_LOGGING` | Logs all incoming request information. | Should only be used in non-production for testing. | `false` |

+NOTE: If KUBERNETES_USE_DISK_CACHE environment variable is set to true, _kube-cache-volume_ persistent volume claim will be used.
+Please ensure that your PVC on the same namespace is created on your kubernetes cluster before the rollout of this variable set to avoid unexpected behaviors.

 ### MySQL Indexes and Cleanup

 Go Clouddriver stores all deployed resource requests in its `kubernetes_resources` table, which needs to be cleaned up periodically.
 It also requires a few indexes